mook-as/helm-charts/README.md

 # helm-charts
-Miscellaneous helm charts for development purposes
+This repository contains miscellaneous helm charts for development purposes.